pgerber/sandboxed-tor-browser/README.md

 > believe me.
 I will build a great, great sandbox on our application border.
 > And I will have Tor Browser pay for that sandbox.

-Tor Browser sandboxed somewhat correctly, requires bubblewrap and a system-wide Tor instance.
+Tor Browser sandboxed somewhat correctly using bubblewrap.
 Obviously only works on Linux, and will NEVER support anything else since sandboxing is OS specific.

 There are several unresolved issues that affect security and fingerprinting.
 Do not assume that this is perfect, merely "an improvement over nothing".
 If